Aryamanz29/Ezlogs-Frontend/CONTRIBUTING_GUIDELINES.md

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow), So All Code Changes Happen Through Pull Requests
+## We Use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow), So  that all the Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests: